stackbit-projects/successful-tortoise-147d0/content/pages/index.md

         image: images/eleanor-carr.png
         image_position: left
         image_width: twenty-five
-      - content: >-
+      - content: >
-          I love it when a content writer can really wordsmith and create copy that suits the design intention and style!
+          I love it.
+I absolutely love it.
+All my life I put up barriers in the presence of other people.
+In Biodanza I can connect with total strangers in the most meaningful way without saying a single word!
+          Mind blowing!

           **Gordon Norman,** *Web Designer, Local Business*